 India is anticipated to grow at a rapid CAGR during the forecast period due to the rising prevalence of diabetes driven by urbanization, lifestyle changes, and a growing aging population.
 Increasing awareness, early screening initiatives, and expanding access to affordable antidiabetic therapies are fueling demand.
 Strong growth in domestic pharmaceutical manufacturing, wider availability of generics, improving healthcare infrastructure, and government programs targeting chronic disease management further support sustainable market expansion.

-Europe is expected to grow at a notable rate during the forecast period due to the increasing prevalence of diabetes and an aging population.
+Europe is expected to grow by 37% share at a notable rate during the forecast period due to the increasing prevalence of diabetes and an aging population.
 Strong healthcare systems, widespread reimbursement coverage, and early adoption of innovative therapies such as GLP-1 receptor agonists and SGLT2 inhibitors are driving demand.
 Additionally, rising focus on preventive care, supportive regulatory frameworks, and ongoing investment in clinical research and digital diabetes management solutions are contributing to sustained market growth across the region.

 UK: A Fast-Emerging Growth Market for Antidiabetics